Good CAT Score: 2025 Requirements by Job Level

 4. Strategic Question Selection: Learn to quickly identify and skip the hardest questions

-CCAT Score FAQs: Common Questions Answered
+CAT Score FAQs: Common Questions Answered

-What's considered a good CCAT score?
+What's considered a good CAT score?

 A "good" score depends on your target role.
 Generally: